Can you imagine a world where it’s a luxury to get up from a bed to walk around in an apartment-sized living area?

 The windshield and side windows didn’t give away to her assault, though the plastic they were framed in splintered and cracked.

-“Stop that,” the cartoon dog grew slightly more stern.
+“Stop that,” the cartoon dog grew slightly sterner.
 “Don’t do that.”

 The little girl giggled.
 She realized how powerless the education module was.
 It would not and could not stop her from doing whatever she wanted.
 Today, what she wanted to do was destroy the interior of the auto-auto.
 What would happen if she kept going?